 - Research Methods for Doing SoTL by Kathleen McKinney

 - Principles of Good Practice in SoTL by Peter Felten

-Registration for the 2019 SoTL Conference will open soon.
-Check back to register.
-If you would like to be notified directly when registration opens, please email Carrie Jo Coaplen at email@example.com.
+The ILTE hosts an annual SoTL Conference.
+If you would like to be notified directly when registration for the upcoming conference opens, please email the ILTE at email@example.com.

 Getting Support for SoTL

 Teaching and Learning Journals